reesberrett/startup/Notes.md

 ------- | -------
 html | page conatiner
 head | header info
-title | title of the page
-body | content of the page
-header | header content
-nav | content for navigation bar
+meta | info for browser
+link | link something useful for your code like a stylesheet title | title of the page, displays on tab body | content of the page header | header content nav | content for navigation bar